rust-lang/reference/src/items/associated-items.md

 ### Required where clauses on generic associated types

 Generic associated type declarations on traits currently may require a list of where clauses, dependent on functions in the trait and how the GAT is used.
+These rules may be loosened in the future; updates can be found [on the generic associated types initiative repository](https://rust-lang.github.io/generic-associated-types-initiative/explainer/required_bounds.html).

 In a few words, these where clauses are required in order to maximize the allowed definitions of the associated type in impls.
 To do this, any clauses that *can be